EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :name: apparent FRET plotting criteria

    The settings to plot the apparent FRET efficiency of the dynamic category

+With the mentioned settings the histogram of apparent FRET efficiency appears like the left pannel of :numref:`apparent FRET`.
+You can see the two FRET populations as we expected for the dynamic DNA origami sample.

 .. figure:: ./../../figures/examples/PA22_app_FRET.png
    :width: 500
    :alt: app FRET